Become a Chicago Lights Tutor and do life-changing work!

 Food Pantry

-Our Food Pantry helps people get the food they need—from dairy, eggs, and meat to nonperishable items to fresh produce.
-Each appointment provides supplemental groceries, making limited resources go farther and healthy, delicious meals a reality.
+Our Food Pantry helps people get the food they need—dairy, eggs, meat, fresh produce, and nonperishable items.
+Each appointment provides supplemental groceries, making limited resources go farther and healthy meals a reality.

 Location